 We’ve reviewed a ton of laptops and played around with even more.
-Whether you’re looking for a cheap device or a powerful gaming machine, we’ve combed through our archive to pick the very best portable computer for you.
+Whether you’re looking for a cheap device or a powerful gaming machine, we’ve sought out to pick the very best portable computer for you.

 The best all-around laptop